hydra3333/vapoursynth-cnr3/README.md

 rather than trusting autodetection.

-NOTE: these are the exact helpers used by the CNR3 test harnesses (validated against real BFF VOB captures), with ONE line added for the README: the `SetFieldBased` call at the end of `reweave_fields`, restoring the interlaced flag that `SeparateFields` clears, so downstream filters/encoders see correct metadata.
+NOTE: these are the exact helpers used by the CNR3 test harnesses (validated against real BFF VHS captures), with ONE line added for the README: the `SetFieldBased` call at the end of `reweave_fields`, restoring the interlaced flag that `SeparateFields` clears, so downstream filters/encoders see correct metadata.